octo-technology/VIO/docs/edge_orchestrator.md

 The comments are only here to guide you, you should delete them in your new json config.

+A "fake" camera will not capture image but pick a random .jpg or .png file in the folder pointed by the "input_images_folder " parameter, which will be located in edge_orchestrator/data/<folder_name>.

 ## Add a new model

 - All our models are in tflite format.
 In order to add an already trained model in the ```flite_serving ``` folder.